City

 7. Dental Hygienist

 Dental Hygienists clean teeth and educate patients on oral care.
-They work in dental offices.
-Practices like New Haven Dental Associates and local clinics hire them regularly.
+Practices like New Haven Dental Group and local clinics hire them.
+They work closely with dentists to ensure patient health.

 Find Dental Hygienist jobs in New Haven, CT